-These programs focus on connecting warriors with peers, programs, and communities, providing a path to recovery and resilience.
-Through these important interactions, program staff build trust with warriors, help identify their reintegration needs, bring them out of isolation, and then guide them to internal programs and external resources.
+These programs focus on connecting warriors and families with peers, programs, and communities, providing a path to recovery and resilience.
+Through these important interactions, WWP program staff build trust with warriors, help identify their reintegration needs, bring them out of isolation, and then guide them to internal programs and external resources.
 WWP provides the following Connection programs:

-Alumni: The Alumni program provides support and camaraderie for wounded warriors and their family members through communication, events and networking.
-It offers a wide range of activities including sporting events, educational sessions, personal and professional development summits and recreational events that provide individuals a chance to engage with other wounded warriors and family members.
-The Alumni program also provides backpacks to wounded service members arriving at U.S. military hospitals and trauma centers.
-WWP backpacks contain clothing and comfort items to make a warrior's hospital stay more comfortable.
-Injured warriors overseas who are evacuated from field hospitals to larger military treatment facilities abroad receive a Transitional Care Pack ("TCP"), which includes clothing and toiletries for their immediate comfort.
+Alumni: The Alumni program provides support and camaraderie for wounded warriors and their family members through communication, connection events and networking.
+It offers a wide range of activities including skill building educational sessions, sporting events, personal and professional development summits and recreational events that provide individuals a chance to engage with other wounded warriors and family members.

+The Alumni program also provides bedside care, comfort, and backpacks to wounded service members arriving at U.S. Military Treatment Facilities and VA Polytrauma Rehabilitation Centers.
+WWP backpacks contain clothing and comfort items to make a warrior's hospital stay more comfortable, as well as an entry point into WWP's programs as they transition through care.
+Warriors who are injured overseas and evacuated from field hospitals to larger military treatment facilities abroad receive a Transitional Care Pack ("TCP"), which includes clothing and toiletries for their immediate comfort.

-International Support: Landstuhl Regional Medical Center ("LRMC") is one of the first locations warriors are medically evacuated to when injured oversees, especially from combat zones in the Middle East region of the world and Afghanistan.
+International Support: Landstuhl Regional Medical Center ("LRMC") is one of the first locations warriors are medically evacuated to when injured overseas, especially from combat zones in the Middle East region of the world and Afghanistan.
 Most of the time their belongings are not transported with them.
-WWP wants to make their stay and travel back to the United States of America as comfortable as possible.
-WWP has dedicated resources at LRMC that distribute TCP's, provide support for events and visitation, and educate warriors and families on WWP's free programs and services.
+WWP endeavors to make their hospital stay and travel back to the United States as comfortable as possible.
+WWP has dedicated personnel and resources at LRMC that distribute TCPs, provide support for events and visitation, and educate warriors and families on WWP's free programs and services.

-Peer Support: Peer Support is the programmatic embodiment of WWP's logo, fostering relationships that enable warriors to help other warriors through the recovery process.
+Peer Support: Peer Support is the programmatic embodiment of WWP's logo, fostering enduring relationships that enable warriors to help other warriors through the recovery process.
 WWP peer led groups meet on a regular basis across the United States, providing camaraderie and opportunities for warriors to engage with other warriors who can share their understanding and perspective.

-Soldier Ride®: Solder Ride is a unique three to five-day program for warriors to use cycling and the bonds of service to overcome physical, mental and emotional wounds.
+Soldier Ride®: WWP's Solder Ride is a unique three to five-day program for warriors to use cycling and the bonds of service to overcome physical, mental and emotional wounds.
 Warriors of all ability levels can cycle on adaptive hand cycles, trikes and bicycles.
 In addition to the physical benefits, Soldier Ride helps raise public awareness of the challenges wounded warriors face today.
 Warriors have the opportunity to take part in annual events, including rides initiating from the south lawn of the White House to those held in local communities across the nation.